Survensa/chip_stress_test/README.md

 source <name_of_python_environment>/bin/activate
 ```

-After activating the environment, copy the contents of this project to `<path_to_cloned_repo>/connectedhomeip/src/python_testing` and navigate to this path.
+After activating the environment, from root directory of this project copy the contents to `<path_to_cloned_repo>/connectedhomeip/src/python_testing` and navigate to this path.

 You can use commands like ```cp <path_to_this_project>/Functional/* <path_to_cloned_repo>/connectedhomeip/src/python_testing``` , and navigate by ```cd <path_to_cloned_repo>/connectedhomeip/src/python_testing```